Mebeverine: Mechanism of action

 Mebeverine is an anticholinergic but its mechanism of action is not known; it appears to work directly on smooth muscle within the gastrointestinal tract and may have an anaesthetic effect, may affect calcium channels, and may affect muscarinic receptors.

 It is metabolized mostly by esterases, and almost completely.
 The metabolites are excreted in urine.

 Mebeverine exists in two enantiomeric forms.
 The commercially available product is a racemic mixture of them.
 A study in rats indicates that the two have different pharmacokinetic profiles.

 History

 It is a second generation papaverine analog, and was first synthesized around the same time as verapamil.

 It was first registered in 1965.

 Availability

-Mebeverine is a generic drug and is available internationally under many brand names.
+Mebeverine is a generic drug and is available internationally under many brand names, such as Duspatalin as sold by Abbott or Mave and Mave SR by Opsonin Pharma.